Stay up to date on West Approach Bridge North construction

 - Take a look at our construction notification flier which highlights what construction you can expect to see in the next month.

 - Visit the Orange Page to learn about upcoming highway closures and other construction activities.

-- Watch our new video which highlights some of the construction activities that will take place during the WABN Project.
+- Watch our new video that highlights some of the construction activities that will take place during the WABN project.

 Why is WSDOT